dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/guide/guide.md

 4. Go to the **Build Settings --> Build Options --> Validate Workspace**.
 Set the **Validate Workspace** to **yes**.

-5. Import Dynamsoft Camera Enhancer
+5. In the `ViewController.m` or `ViewController.swift` Import Dynamsoft Camera Enhancer.

 Objective-C: